Apsarasa radians

 Apsarasa radians is a moth of the family Noctuidae first described by John O. Westwood in 1848.
 It is found in the north-eastern parts of the Himalayas, south-eastern Asia, the Andamans, Peninsular Malaysia, Sumatra, Borneo, the Philippines and Sulawesi.
-Apsarasa radians most frequently has been known to prefer lowland forest areas with an average rainfall intensity between 1000m and 1200m.
+Apsarasa radians most frequently have been known to prefer lowland forest areas with an average rainfall intensity between 1000m and 1200m.